 The show runs weekends through Aug.
 31, with 8 p.m.
 Thursday, Friday and Saturday shows and 2 p.m.
 Sunday.
 General admission is $15, with $12 tickets for students, faculty and staff.
 To purchase tickets online, go to http://theatre.hfcc.edu.

 Staff Writer Justin Clark

-Before watching the HFCC Theatre department production of Ruined, I had only a basic understanding of its subject matter.
-Despite this, I left HFCC Auditorium from the April 13th performance feeling deeply affected, and with much to think about.
+Before watching the HFC Theatre department production of Ruined, I had only a basic understanding of its subject matter.
+Despite this, I left HFC Auditorium from the April 13th performance feeling deeply affected, and with much to think about.

 By Sue Suchyta

 HFC’s Theatre Arts raises the bar with its intense and edgy portrayal of Ruined.
 The show, set in the present day, centers on the war-ravaged Congo and its weary civilian survivors, especially the women, who face violence against their gender in a land without laws.

 A stage version of the novel, Bridge to Terabithia, adapted by Katherine Patterson and Stephanie Tolan, opens at 7 p.m.
 Nov.
 9 for the public, and at 10 a.m.
 Nov.
 12 for school matinees in Adray Auditorium at the Mackenzie Fine Arts Center on the campus of Henry Ford College.